1978: FCC Grants Permission

 Longwood University's radio station was originally called WUTA and aired on 90.1 FM.
 The initial transmitter power was 10 watts.
 The original studio was located in the upper-area of Jarman Auditorium with weekly meetings in the auditorium itself.

 1986: WUTA Becomes WLCX

 The radio station comes back on air.
-With the new DJ's, the station received a new name — WLCX, which stood for Longwood College Extreme.
+With the new DJ's, the station received a new name — WLCX, Longwood College Extreme.

 1993: Bandfest is Founded

-Bandfest was an all-day music festival and continues to this day.
+Bandfest begins as an all-day music festival and continues to this day.
 The first Bandfest was hosted off-campus.

 1995: Radio Station Moved